mongodb/docs/source/includes/fact-auditing-overview.rst

-- When an |service| user performs an action in the {+atlas-ui+} on a {+cluster+}, both the audit logs and ``mongodb.log`` file log the ``mms-automation`` database user as the user performing the auditable auction.
+- When an |service| user performs an action in the {+atlas-ui+} on a {+cluster+}, both the audit logs and ``mongodb.log`` file log the ``mms-automation`` database user as the user performing the auditable action.
 However, the :ref:`Project Activity Feed
   <view-activity-feed>` logs the actual username of the |service| user
   responsible for the action.